Richard Archer: Personal life

 In 2006 there was a story generated by the media that Archer was having a relationship with Scarlett Johansson while she was filming Woody Allen movie Scoop in London.
 Archer had never said anything of the sort.
 It did in fact turn out to be a false rumour, which was confirmed when Johansson declared "I've never met him, and until all this started, I'd never even heard of him".
 One newspaper accused Archer of creating the rumours himself.
 He says:

 "A paper phoned our manager and said: 'We know he’s dating Scarlett Johansson, her people have told us.'
 We told them it wasn’t true and that I’d never even met her.
 They ran the story anyway, saying I was secretly dating Scarlett Johansson.
 A week later they ran another story saying her people were denying it and that: 'Richard Archer, from Hard-Fi, is a fantasist.' and that I'd made the whole thing up for publicity.
 The wankers.
 It was quite funny until I ended up looking like a prick."

 In the same year, Archer was nominated for "Sexiest Male", alongside Liam Gallagher and Pete Doherty who actually won the award, Archer told Britain's Cosmopolitan magazine, "At the NME awards, I was nominated for Sexiest Man but I didn't win it...
-Crackhead Pete Doherty did."
+Pete Doherty did."